Adobe-Marketing-Cloud/Summit2018/react-sample-app/README.md

-# react-sample-bees-app
+# react-sample-app
 A React Sample Application used for SPA demos

 ## Start Application:
 ### Install npm dependencies
-> cd in react-sample-bees-app
+> cd in react-sample-app

 >`npm install`